leesarahhyun/leesarahhyun.github.io/README.md

 Personal Website

-This is my personal website which was coded using HTML/CSS.
-It contains my UI/UX design projects as well as personal projects to showcase my skills in graphic/visual design.
+Hello, I'm Sarah!
+I attended the University of California, San Diego, where I graduated with a degree in Cognitive Science (specializing in design and interaction).
+My interests lie in the field of UI/UX, graphic design, and marketing!
+This is my personal website showcasing my UI/UX design projects, as well as other personal projects and illustrations!